practicalli/clojurescript/web-design-basics/clojurebridge-london-website/further-ideas.md

 - Past events (overview of all previous events, date, location, sponsors, etc.)
 - Models of learning (ideas on how to learn more effectively)

-Create a function for each section of the website you want to add.
+Create a function for each content section that will be developed and add call that function from the `landing-page` function.

 > ####HINT::Reagent examples
 > [Introduction to Reagent](https://reagent-project.github.io/) has many simple examples of functions you can include in the website
 >
 > [Guide to Reagent](https://purelyfunctional.tv/guide/reagent/) has even more examples

-#### Create a banner heading using Bootstrap hero style
+## Create a banner heading using Bootstrap hero style

+CSS frameworks have a `hero` or `jumbotron` class for creating a large banner area on a page, highlighting the main concept or theme of the website.

 ```clojure
 (defn website-title []